 Part 1 of The Problem With Most Male Polarity Coaches is back »here«.
 Part 2 is below.
 Recently I have peeked into male-oriented polarity groups and I’ve been researching how a lot of men are coaching men around relating to women in all-male con

 #RelationshipPostmortem While most of this section is going to deal with what to do after the breakup - how to process the grief, how to use that period of deep pain for your own development, transformation, and personal evolution, and how to set you

-The Four Agreements From Chance to Wisdom In my experience, there are four agreements that are necessary as foundations for any healthy relationship regardless of the context - meaning it doesn't matter if it's a professional context, if it's f
+The Agreements From Chance to Wisdom In my experience, there are four agreements that are necessary as foundations for any healthy relationship regardless of the context - meaning it doesn't matter if it's a professional context, if it's friend

 Given all this talk of responsibility and blame, how do we best relate to triggers?
 What are they?
 How do they occur?
 Triggers are most often referring to feelings of hurt or anger.
 What I mean when I say “trigger” is that you lose the ba